Red Blood Cell Segmentation with Overlapping Cell Separation and Classification on Imbalanced Dataset: Results

 The overall training accuracy and F1-score of EfficientNet-B1 with imbalance handling techniques are summarized in Table \ref{tab:classificationb1}.
 However, the baseline model with augmentation still had the highest accuracy and F1-score, followed by AugWeight3 (augmentation and $\frac{1}{\sqrt[3]{f}}$ weight).
 Up (Up sampling) showed a slightly lower result from the baseline while AugUp (Augmentation with up sampling) showed slightly better results.
 Augmentation with focal loss (AugFocal0.1-AugFocal3.0) resulted in a decreasing accuracy and F1-score with increasing $\gamma$ hyperparameter values.

-Table \ref{tab:classificationb1vlass} summarizes the F1-score in each class.
+Table \ref{tab:classificationb1vlass} and Fig \ref{fig:linechart} summarize the F1-score in each class with data imbalance handing techniques.
 The results revealed that Aug improved all class F1-scores from the baseline.
 Weight - Weight3 and AugWeight - AugWeight3 showed similar results compared to the baseline and Aug, respectively.
 AugWeight3 had six classes of RBCs with a better F1-score than Aug, which implied that an extremely different weight might not give an accurate result.
 AugUp had three RBC classes that were better than Aug with a huge improvement in the recognition of the Teardrop and Uncategorized types of RBCs.
 The focal loss was decreased when increasing the $\gamma$ hyperparameter in all RBC classes.

 In model training, the weight balancing, augmentation and focal loss do not increase the number of sample data but the up sampling does.
 It increases the number of data samples in each class to match the number of the Normal class samples.
 This makes the dataset 6-fold increase, and thus takes much more time in training.
 For training with the focal loss, although the training data not increase, but the grdient was reduce because of the $\gamma$ hyperparameter values thus making the time for training slignly longer than the others.